Sunday, March 26, 2017

 Friday, November 25, 2016

-The arrow of time is thought to be thermodynamic in origin, namely the direction in which entropy (disorder of an isolated system) increases.
+The arrow of time is thought to be thermodynamic in origin, namely the direction in which entropy (disorder of an isolated system) increases in an isolated system.
 Entropy is one of the two main extensive variables of thermodynamics, the other being volume.
-I would like to propose that since we live in an expanding universe, the direction of cosmological volume increase makes sense as a second arrow of time; it's just not our arrow of time.
+Since we live in an expanding universe, the direction of cosmological volume increase may be a second arrow of time; it's just not our arrow of time.

 One of the outstanding problems of cosmology is the nature of dark energy, thought to be responsible for the recently discovered acceleration of the Hubble expansion.
-Another problem is the nature of the inflationary era that occurred just after the Big Bang (BB), introduced to explain why the distribution of matter in the universe is smoother than predicted by the original version of the BB.
+Another problem is the nature of the inflationary era that occurred just after the big bang, a concept that was originally introduced to explain why the distribution of matter in the universe is smoother than predicted by the original version of the big bang.

 Suppose that the entropy of the universe slowly oscillates between a maximal value and a minimal value, like a mass oscillating up and down on the end of a spring, whereas the volume of the universe always smoothly increases.
 Thus, entropy would trace out a sinusoidal wave when plotted against volume.